seb-oss/ng-components/README.md

 -   The package sourcecode: [Github Source Code](https://github.com/sebgroup/ng-components)
 -   NPM package: [@sebgroup/ng-components](https://www.npmjs.com/package/@sebgroup/ng-components)

+---

+### `@sebgroup/ng-components` support has officially ended as of March 2023.

+**What does this mean?**

+The code will remain accessible on [GitHub](https://github.com/sebgroup/ng-components) and [npm](https://github.com/sebgroup/ng-components).
+This website will remain here indefinitely.

+The project will be in an archived state, meaning that no new development can be made _unless_:

+-   it is meant for fixing bugs on the existing components

+**Where do I go from here?**

+Go Green!
+Visit the [official Green documentation](https://sebgroup.github.io/green/latest/chlorophyll) to get started with SEB's new design system.

+---

 ## Minimum requirements

 This version of components has been developed with: